 As your moving day approaches, there are ton of things to plan and do!

-To help you out and minimize the stress, check out the link below for our home moving checklist.
+To help you out and minimize the stress, here is our home moving checklist.
 It includes a timeline of what to do and when, recommended movers, cleaners, utility company phone numbers etc. as well as some tips to make the move as smooth as possible.

 Keep in mind that you may not get your keys until 5pm on the day of closing so be sure to check the calendar to move the day after if possible.